 Students' understanding of main historical events in UAE history in Elementary.
 Students' understanding of geographical features and natural resources in the UAE in Middle.
 Students' ability to explain the initial steps in forming the UAE union in Elementary.
 Students' ability to make comparisons between natural resources in the UAE and other countries around the world in Middle.
-English work over time the majority of st expectations across all phases.
+English work over time the majority of strexpectations across all phases.
 The school's internal attainment in Elementary, Middle and High. lessons and students' work over above curriculum standards.
-The data shows that students' attains Most students in all grades make children can discuss personal exinstructions well, demonstrate standards.
+The data shows that students' attains Most students in all grades make children can discuss personal exinstructions well, demonstrate stream curriculum standards.
 They active their writing through targeted initiaccuracy in Elementary is not we skills to decode unfamiliar words figurative language to analyse to girls generally demonstrating more play presentations.
 Skills in writing underdeveloped in this phase.
-It skills allow them to debate topics Students can write argumentative students can summarise texts, of the majority of groups of students can summarise texts, of the majority of groups of students as special educational who are G&T are not challenged make. e better than expected progress.
+In skills allow them to debate topics Students can write argumentative students can summarise texts, of the majority of groups of students can summarise texts, of the majority of groups of students as special educational who are G&T are not challenged make. e better than expected progress.
 In KG, speriences and their learning.
 They follow rong listening skills, and typically answer entary, the majority of students attain above rely join in discussions and are improving iatives.
-Students' reading fluency and rell developed as they do not use their phonic in Middle, the majority understand and use exts.
-Speaking skills are well developed with the confidence and clarity than boys in roleing for different purposes and audiences are in High, students' well developed speaking is and present counter arguments articulately.
+Students' reading fluency and rell developed as they do not use their phonic in Middle, the majority understand and use rests.
+Speaking skills are well developed with reconfidence and clarity than boys in roleing for different purposes and audiences are a High, students' well developed speaking and present counter arguments articulately.
 The essays independently.
-In Grades 11 and 12 iscuss characters, and analyse language its make better than expected progress.
-The essays including students including students including students including students.
+In Grades 11 and 12 iscuss characters, and analyse language ts make better than expected progress.
+The ess progress than others, including students needs (SEN).
+Higher attaining and those they their work.
 This limits the progress they Areas of Strength Areas for Improvement